‘We were lucky’: Stephen Colbert’s ‘Late Show’ bids farewell in final broadcast on CBS

 After Colbert and his producers taped the final episode on Thursday evening, they headed to a star-studded wrap party nearby.

-Colbert has said in interviews that he hasn’t had much time to think ahead to what he might want to do next.
+Colbert has said in interviews that he hasn’t had much time to think ahead to what he might want to do next, though he is on the hook to help write a new “Lord of the Rings” movie.

 “I don’t have much better of an answer than most college seniors do, which is I’ve got to finish this first, because it takes almost the entirety of my brain to do this show,” he told People magazine.
 “So we’ll land this plane and we’ll check out the view from there.”